 Verifying some information about guests and hosts on Airbnb helps make our community a safer place for everyone.
-That’s why, in addition to requiring a profile photo, confirmed phone number, and confirmed email address, we might also ask you to provide an official ID and other related information.
+That’s why, in addition to requiring a profile photo, confirmed phone number, and confirmed email address, we'll also ask you to provide an official ID.

 - How it works

 - Other ways your ID info is used

 - About photo matching

 When you’re asked to provide ID, you'll need to:

 - Add a profile picture if you don’t have one already.